albertodebortoli/Skopelos/README.md

 If you have experience with Core Data, you might also know that most of the operations are repetitive and that we usually call `performBlock`/`performBlockAndWait` on a context providing a block that eventually will call `save:` on that context as last statement.
 Databases are all about readings and writings and for this reason our APIs are in the form of `read(statements: NSManagedObjectContext -> Void)` and `writeSync(changes: NSManagedObjectContext -> Void)`/`writeAsync(changes: NSManagedObjectContext -> Void)`: 2 protocols providing a CQRS (Command and Query Responsibility Segregation) approach.
 Read blocks will be executed on the main context (as it's considered to be the single source of truth).
-Write blocks are executed on a child context which is saved at the end; changes are eventually saved asynchronously back to the persistent store without blocking the main thread.
+Write blocks are executed on a scratch context which is saved at the end; changes are eventually saved asynchronously back to the persistent store without blocking the main thread.
 The completion handler of the write methods calls the completion handler when the changes are saved back to the persistent store.

 In other words, writings are always consistent in the main managed object context and eventual consistent in the persistent store.